Shinehale/Assembly-language/算法设计与分析/notes/Unit1.md

 		to whom m has not yet proposed
 	If w is free then
 		(m, w) become engaged
-	Else w is currently engaged to m
+	Else w is currently engaged to m’
-		If w prefers m to m then
+		If w prefers m‘ to m then
 			m remains free
-		Else w prefers m to m
+		Else w prefers m to m’
 			(m, w) become engaged
-			m becomes free
+			m‘ becomes free
 		Endif
 	Endif
 Endwhile